DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is an app for Android and PCs and an OS for Micro:Bits and Adafruit Clues.
+OnexOS is an app for Pies and Android and an OS for Micro:Bits and Adafruit Clues.

-It offers a novel way for non-technical people to program meshed Micro:Bit devices via a 3D interface.
+It offers a novel way for non-technical people to program Virtual Worlds and meshed Micro:Bit devices.

-The 3D interface is also used on Android for an AR view inside nearby devices.
+On Android Onex offers an AR view inside nearby devices.

 ## Read more